clipperhouse/uax29/README.md

 - There is [discussion](https://groups.google.com/d/msg/golang-nuts/_79vJ65KuXc/B_QgeU6rAgAJ) of implementing the above in Go’s [`x/text`](https://godoc.org/golang.org/x/text) package

+### Invalid inputs

+Invalid UTF-8 input is considered undefined behavior.
+That said, we’ve worked to ensure that such inputs will not cause pathological outcomes, such as a panic or infinite loop.
+Callers should expect “garbage-in, garbage-out”.

+There are two basic tests in each package, called `TestInvalidUTF8` and `TestRandomBytes`.
+Those tests pass, returning the invalid bytes verbatim, without a guarantee as to how they will be segmented.

 ### See also

 [jargon](https://github.com/clipperhouse/jargon), a text pipelines package for CLI and Go, which consumes this package.